-- Customers arrive at rate λ (customers per time unit) - $1/\lambda$ = average inter-arrival time - Customers are served by n parallel servers - When busy, a server serves at rate μ (customers per time unit) - $1/\mu$ = average service time of a customer - There are n + m customer places in the system - at least n service places and at most m waiting places - It is assumed that blocked customers (arriving in a full system) are lost
+- Customers arrive at rate λ (customers per time unit) - $1/\lambda$ = average inter-arrival time - Customers are served by n parallel servers - When busy, a server serves at rate μ (customers per time unit) - $1/\mu$ = average service time of a customer - There are m waiting places

-Pure queueing system
+Pure waiting system

-- Finite number of servers (n < ∞), n service places, infinite number of waiting places (m = ∞) - If all n servers are occupied when a customer arrives, it occupies one of the waiting places - No customers are lost but some of them have to wait before getting served - From the customer's point of view, it is interesting to know e.g. - what is the probability that it has to wait "too long"?
+- Infinite number of waiting places $(m = \infty)$ - If all n servers are occupied when a customer arrives, she occupies one of the waiting places - No customers are lost but some of them have to wait before getting served - From the customer's point of view, it is interesting to know e.g. - what is the probability that she has to wait "too long"?